§ 01 — Startup counsel · Missouri

 • Contractor, advisor, and services agreements

-• SAFE and note review support
+• SAFE and convertible-note review

 • Formation roadmap